HannaBerggren/Love-Barista/README.md

 Please click [**_here_**](TESTING.md) to read more information about testing Love Barista.

-Admin Page
-* Admin has access via the default Django Admin page.
-The Admin login can be accessed from the navigation menus once a superuser has logged in.
-Once logged in, Admin users have all the access to create, edit and delete all posts.
-All the requests can be viewed from the admin page.

 ## Bugs

-* None that I'm aware of
+* None that I'm aware of.

 ## Fixed bugs